 Retired: A Generator that has permanently ceased operating on or after May 1, 2015 either: i) pursuant to applicable notice; or ii) as a result of the expiration of its Mothball Outage or of its ICAP Ineligible Forced Outage.

+RMR Agreement: shall have the meaning specified in Section 1.18 of the ISO’s Open Access Transmission Tariff.

+RMR Avoidable Costs: shall have the meaning specified in Section 1.18 of the ISO’s Open Access Transmission Tariff.

+RMR Generator: shall have the meaning specified in Section 1.18 of the ISO’s Open Access Transmission Tariff.

 Rolling RTC: The RTC run that is used to schedule a given 15-minute External Transaction.
 The Rolling RTC may be an RTC00, RTC15, RTC30 or RTC45 run.